MicrosoftDocs/win32/desktop-src/direct3dhlsl/dx-graphics-hlsl-semantics.md

 <td>Floating-point scalar that indicates a back-facing primitive.
 A negative value faces backwards, while a positive value faces the camera.
 <blockquote>
 [!Note]<br />
-This semantic is available in [Direct3D 9 Shader Model 3.0](dx-graphics-hlsl-sm3.md).
-For Direct3D 10 and later, use [SV_IsFrontFace](#semantics-supported-only-for-direct3d-10-and-newer) instead.
+This semantic is available in <a href="dx-graphics-hlsl-sm3">Direct3D 9 Shader Model 3.0</a>.
+For Direct3D 10 and later, use <a href="#semantics-supported-only-for-direct3d-10-and-newer">SV_IsFrontFace</a> instead.
 </blockquote>
 <br/></td>
 <td>float</td>
 </tr>
 <tr class="even">
 <td>VPOS</td>
 <td>The pixel location (x,y) in screen space.
-To convert a Direct3D 9 shader (that uses this semantic) to a Direct3D 10 and later shader, see [Direct3D 9 VPOS and Direct3D 10 SV_Position](https://docs.microsoft.com/windows))</td>
+To convert a Direct3D 9 shader (that uses this semantic) to a Direct3D 10 and later shader, see <a href="https://docs.microsoft.com/windows">Direct3D 9 VPOS and Direct3D 10 SV_Position</a>)</td>
 <td>float2</td>
 </tr>
 <tr class="odd">